psf/black/docs/faq.md

 to format Python 2 files too!
 There are no current plans to drop support, but most likely it is bound to happen.
 Sometime.
 Eventually.
 In terms of running _Black_ though, Python 3.6 or newer is required.

+## Why does my linter or typechecker complain after I format my code?

+Some linters and other tools use magical comments (e.g., `# noqa`, `# type: ignore`) to influence their behavior.
+While Black does its best to recognize such comments and leave them in the right place, this detection is not and cannot be perfect.
+Therefore, you'll sometimes have to manually move these comments to the right place after you format your codebase with _Black_.